bjorn-sys/Naija-Sales-Restaurant-Sales-Analysis/README.md

 Sales.csv

 Steps taken:
-Created my table and imported the datasets into PostgreSQL.
+Created my table and imported the datasets into Python.
 Validated data structure against table definitions (customers, products, and sales)

 **Checked for and confirmed:**